 The buzzing city of Antwerp is one of the most populous cities in the country.
-It is home to a very spectacular train station, is the second-largest port in Europe, holds the burial site of the painter Rubens and is the place to be if you are looking for a diamond or the country’s dressed hipsters.
+It is home to a very spectacular train station, is the second-largest port in Europe, holds the burial site of the painter Rubens and is the place to be if you are looking for a diamond or the country’s best-dressed hipsters.
 Time to spend a weekend in Antwerp!

 Located in the northern part of Belgium lies the fashion capital of the country, Antwerp.
 Locals are proud, so much so the popular saying goes “Antwerp is the city, the rest of the country is just parking”.
 Heads are held high, outfits are on point and international trends are usually quicker to appear in Antwerp than in the rest of the country.